-I recently learned of an incentive rebate program by the Marina Coast Water District to encourage home owners to install a recirculation pump.
+I recently learned of an incentive rebate program by the Marina Coast Water District (UPDATE: Marina Coast Water District no longer offers this rebate) to encourage home owners to install a recirculation pump.
 If your house is already plumbed for a recirculation loop then you simply need to install a recirculation pump to qualify for the rebate, but I would also recommend installing our Smart Recirculation Control 3 when you do so you so you don't have to live your life on a strict hot water schedule.

 I have discovered that many homes built in Monterey County within the last 30 years had a recirculation loop installed due to building code requirements, but there was no code requirement to actually install the pump!
 Check your utility closet near your water heater for a capped off copper pipe sticking out of the wall and that is your recirculation line.